espressjo/NIRPS-detector-charactrrization/README.md

 # NIRPS-detector-charactrrization
-scripts used to characterized NIRPS's infrared detector.
+This repository conserves ever scripts used to characterized NIRPS's infrared detector at La Silla.
+# Dependencies
+- astropy
+- seaborn
+- tqdm
+- numpy
+- [...]
 # Data
 All data are publicaly available and can be found here:
 # Steps to recreate all the graphics